Skip to content

 As other operator it can run namespace-scoped, to get multiple versions of the operator in the same Kubernetes cluster, or cluster-scoped for highly distributed deployment.

-The following figure represents a simple deployment view of a Flink and a Kafka clusters on kubernetes platform:
+The following figure represents a simple deployment view of a Flink and a Kafka clusters on a kubernetes platform:

 The custom resource definition that describes the schema of a FlinkDeployment is a cluster wide resource.
 The Operator continuously tracks cluster events relating to the FlinkDeployment and FlinkSessionJob custom resources.
 The operator control flow is described in this note.